 Accept the manuscript without further revision – if the manuscript is suitable for publication in its current form.

 Accept after revision – if the manuscript will be ready for publication after light revisions.

 Ask author(s) to resubmit – the article needs a lot of changes and need to submit the manuscript again.

 Reject – if the paper is not suitable for publication with this journal.

 When authors make revisions to their article in response to reviewer comments, author(s) are asked to submit a list of changes and any comments to be submitted reviewers.

 If possible, the revised version is usually returned to the original reviewer who is then asked to affirm whether the revisions have been carried out satisfactorily.

 What if you cannot make review?

-If you cannot make review you should immediately notify the editorial office that you cannot do this job.
-If you are unable to complete your report on a paper in the agreed time-frame inform the editorial office as soon as possible so that the refereeing procedure is not delayed.
+If for any reason, an assigned reviewer could not do a review of the paper he/she should immediately notify the editorial office that the review cannot be done.
+If you are unable to complete your report on a paper in the agreed time-frame, inform the editorial office as soon as possible so that the refereeing procedure is not delayed.

-More about Review Guidelines you can find on the link http://publicationethics.org/files/Peer%20review%20guidelines_0.pdf
+More about Review Guidelines can be found here http://publicationethics.org/files/Peer%20review%20guidelines_0.pdf

 - All of a journal’s content should be subjected to Blind peer-review.